3ch01c/3ch01c.github.io/docs/k8s.md

 kubectl get nodes -o wide
 ```

-See all resources available in your cluster.
+See all resources in your cluster.

 ```sh
 kubectl get all -A -o wide